inkVerb/VIP/Cheat-Sheets/Tests.md

 # If $Variabl=a
   a)
-   DO SOMETHING "A", maybe with $Variabl
+   Do Something "A", maybe with $Variabl
   ;;

 # If $Variabl=stopit
   stopit)
-   DO SOMETHING about stopping, maybe with $Variabl break
+   Do Something about stopping, maybe with $Variabl break
   ;;